reckel-jm/cantara-webpage/content/tutorial/Meta Data.en.md

 Following data will be collected from each CCLI songselect lyrics file:

 * `author`: The name(s) of all author(s) separated by a '|'.
-* `ccli-licencenumber`: The number of the CCLI license which is dependent on the user account (not on the song)
+* `ccli-licensenumber`: The number of the CCLI license which is dependent on the user account (not on the song)
 * `ccli-songnumber`: The CCLI number on the song which is dependent on the song.

 ## Song format